cdk8s-team/cdk8s/packages/cdk8s-plus/API.md

 [DeploymentSpecDefinition](#cdk8s-plus-deploymentspecdefinition)|DeploymentSpec is the specification of the desired behavior of the Deployment.
 [Duration](#cdk8s-plus-duration)|Represents a length of time.
 [EnvValue](#cdk8s-plus-envvalue)|Utility class for creating reading env values from various sources.
+[Ingress](#cdk8s-plus-ingress)|Ingress is a collection of rules that allow inbound connections to reach the endpoints defined by a backend.
+[IngressBackend](#cdk8s-plus-ingressbackend)|The backend for an ingress path.
 [Job](#cdk8s-plus-job)|A Job creates one or more Pods and ensures that a specified number of them successfully terminate.
 [JobSpecDefinition](#cdk8s-plus-jobspecdefinition)|*No description*
 [Pod](#cdk8s-plus-pod)|Pod is a collection of containers that can run on a host.